 The BALEAP (The Global Forum for EAP Professionals) Professional Issues Meeting (PIM) held on 24th June 2006 attempted to start to try to fill that gap by looking at research that has attempted to provide evidence that EAP course are helpful and what can be done to improve EAP and encourage EAP.
 As well as this, methods and techniques to do this research were also looked at.
 See Gillett and Wray (2006) for more details.
 But more is needed and Lynch (1996) is a good starting point for someone who wants to carry out this kind of research.

-Teaching EAP, therefore, involves developing in the learner – who could be a pre-undergraduate or a published research professor – the language and associated practices that they need in order to undertake study or work in English medium higher education.
+Teaching EAP, therefore, involves developing in the learner – who could be anyone from a pre-undergraduate or a published research professor – the language and associated practices that they need in order to undertake study or work in English medium higher education.
 For that reason, it must start with the learner and the academic context in which they work or study.
 It is unlikely that a textbook will exist for such a narrowly specified audience, so it will always be necessary for the EAP teacher to be able to analyse contexts and language, understand learners’ needs and develop materials that suit those contexts and needs.

 EAP lecturers are often interested in areas such as cross-cultural studies, academic and study skills development, learning styles, effective teaching methods, integration of students into the wider community, and international education.
 However these field are of interest to all lecturers in higher education, and are not part of the defining characteristics of EAP.
-The defining characteristics of EAP, that set it aside from other subjects in higher education, are its focus on the language and associated practices that leaners need in order to undertake study or work in English medium higher education.
+The defining characteristics of EAP, that set it aside from other subjects in higher education, are its focus on the language and associated practices that learners need in order to undertake study or work in English medium higher education.

 EAP, therefore, takes the communicative needs of the learner in an academic context as central, and also uses the most modern methods and techniques available – although some of these may be 5000 years old or more (Musumeci, 1997).
 EAP, as is the case with all ESP, can be considered to be an example of Communicative Language Teaching par excellence.